Bond Laddering

 • The strategy balances the higher yields of long-term bonds with the liquidity of short-term bonds.

-• When a bond matures (the bottom rung), the principal is typically reinvested at the longest end of the ladder.
+• When a bond matures, the principal is typically reinvested at the longest end of the ladder to maintain the structure.

-• Laddering reduces reinvestment risk by ensuring that not all capital is reinvested at the same interest rate.
+• Laddering reduces reinvestment risk by ensuring that not all capital is reinvested at the same interest rate simultaneously.

-• It provides a steady stream of cash flow that can be used for living expenses or further investment.
+• It provides a steady stream of cash flow that can be used for living expenses or further investment goals.

-• Bond ladders can be constructed using Treasuries, municipal bonds, corporate bonds, or CDs.
+• Bond ladders can be constructed using Treasuries, municipal bonds, corporate bonds, or certificates of deposit.

 How Bond Laddering Works